Defined Benefit Plans for Self-Employed Professionals: A Simple Explainer

 • Defined benefit plans can be combined with other retirement options such as a solo 401(k), or an SEP IRA, which increases the amount you can save for retirement each year.

-Retirement planning is a top concern for self-employed professionals, and a defined benefit plan is one option to consider.
+Retirement planning is a top concern for independent contractors, small business owners, and other self-employed professionals.
 The right choice for you will depend on a number of factors like your personal goals and income level, which you can discuss with a financial advisor.

 What Is a Defined Benefit Plan?